namita-dias/ProductManagement/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is a simple app that performs CRUD opeartions on the DynamoDB via a API.
+The code is deployed through a workflow to AWS.

 ## Useful commands